 Shirley M. Matteson, Ph.D.

-Shirley M. Matteson is an Associate Professor of Middle Level Education in the Department of Curriculum and Instruction, Texas Tech University.
-She earned her doctorate in curriculum and instruction with an emphasis in mathematics education from Texas A&M University.
+Shirley M. Matteson is an Associate Professor of Middle Level Education in the Department of Curriculum and Instruction, Texas Tech University and also serves and the Graduate Advisor for the C&I department.
+She earned her Ph.D. in Curriculum and Instruction with an emphasis in mathematics education from Texas A&M University.
 Dr. Matteson was a classroom teacher for 27 years and is a National Board Certified Teacher in Early Adolescence/Mathematics.
+Dr. Matteson is also a member of the Teaching Academy at Texas Tech University.

 - Greenville College, B.M.E.
 Greenville, IL